Welcome to today's edition of the Rush 24-7 podcast.

 And she said that that panel spent weeks going over every word of every question.

-That every word of every question was planned, and that the panel spent lots of time together.
+And that the panel spent lots of time together.

-I I have long ago ceased believing anything on television is real.
+I have long ago ceased believing anything on television is real.

 It's not.

-Everything on television's produced, including so-called reality shows, and I have been on one.
+Everything on television is produced, including so-called reality shows.

-If you see, for example, last night, uh, one of the tactics was to throw at some of the candidates a quote, and then another quote that seemed to be in contradiction to the first quote, and you saw that on the screen.
+If you see, for example, last night, one of the tactics was to throw at some of the candidates a quote and then another quote that seemed to be in contradiction of the first quote.

-You watch a baseball game, you tune into a football game.
+You tune into a football game.

-Something will happen on the field.
+Within the first two minutes, something will happen on the field.

-You'll think, my God, somebody really got creamed or got hurt there, or something happened.
+You'll think, my God, somebody really got creamed or got hurt there or something happened.

-There's a fight going on, and they leave the field to do their pre-produced, and the first 15 minutes here brought to you by uh the Toyota Selica.
+And the first 15 minutes here brought to you by the Toyota Selica.

 Go away from the field, show you the starting lineups, forget what's happening in the game.

-Everything is produced, and that debate last night was produced.
+And that debate last night was produced.

 The only thing spontaneous in the debate last night, obviously, were the answers.

-Now you might say, okay, so what's wrong with that?
+Now, you might say, okay, so what's wrong with that?

 Well, I think the questioning ought to be spontaneous too.